Ticass/HowToSalesForce/README.md

 * press the "Add" button on the right side and enter this URL as the Destination

-* dont forget ot check the "Salesforce Commerce Cloud" checkbox!
+* dont forget to check the "Salesforce Commerce Cloud" checkbox!

 * (https://developer.salesforce.com/media/commercecloud/uxstudio/4.6)